 - A. This PA may be amended only upon written agreement of the Signatories.
 The amendment process shall comply with 36 C.F.R. § 800.6(c)(7). - 1.
 Upon receipt of a written request to amend this PA, including its appendices, or upon a determination by the Corps to propose such an amendment, the Corps will immediately notify the other Consulting Parties and initiate a thirty (30)-day period from the date of receipt to consult on the proposed amendment, or as extended by the Signatories, whereupon all Consulting Parties shall consult to consider such amendments. - 2.
-This PA will be amended when such an amendment is agreed to in writing by all signatories.
-The amendment will be effective on the date a copy signed by all of the signatories is filed with the ACHP.
+This PA will be amended when such an amendment is agreed to in writing by all signatories, including invited signatories.